December 2020 update - proposed transfer of certain annuities from The Prudential Assurance Company Limited to Rothesay

 As an independent company, M&G plc is continuing its transformation into a more capital-efficient business, targeting growing demand for savings and investments solutions.

-In support of this transformation, it proposed that approximately 370,000 annuity policies of The Prudential Assurance Company Limited would be transferred to Rothesay Life Plc by means of an insurance business transfer scheme under Part VII of the Financial Services and Markets Act 2000 (FSMA).
+In support of this transformation, Prudential proposed that approximately 370,000 annuity policies of The Prudential Assurance Company Limited would be transferred to Rothesay Life Plc by means of an insurance business transfer scheme under Part VII of the Financial Services and Markets Act 2000.
 For a small number of policies, where the policyholders are resident in either Jersey or Guernsey, there will also be equivalent insurance business transfer schemes in Jersey and Guernsey.

 The transfer required approval from the High Court of England & Wales.
-Following the conclusion of the approval hearing, the Judge did not approve the transfer and we were given permission to appeal the judgment.
+Following the conclusion of that hearing, the Judge did not approve the transfer and we were given permission to appeal the judgment.

 Having considered our position and taken appropriate legal advice, we lodged our notice of appeal with the Court of Appeal on 27 September 2019.

 We decided to appeal having been advised that in reaching its decision to decline to approve the transfer, the High Court may have made material errors of law.
 We believe the High Court’s judgment should therefore be re-considered by the Court of Appeal.